 An asymmetrical spinnaker is larger than a conventional spinnaker and flown from a point higher on the mast between the hounds and masthead.
-Spinnaker handling is easier than a conventional spinnaker with the tack remaining attached to the end of the bowsprit and not requiring spinnaker pole adjustment.
-Attached to the clew are two sheets which control the spinnaker just like a jib.
+Asymmetrical spinnaker handling is easier than a conventional spinnaker with the tack remaining attached to the end of the bowsprit and not requiring spinnaker pole adjustment.
+Asymmetric spinnaker rigging is completed with two sheets attached to the clew which control the spinnaker just like a jib.

 Whether an asymmetrical spinnaker is stowed and launched from a chute or pouches depends on the sailing dinghy design.
 Most bowsprits are normally retracted when the spinnaker is not in use and then extended by the crew prior to the spinnaker being hoisted the helmsman.

 Most systems have a single-line which extends the bowsprit while pulling the sail's tack to the outer end at the same time.
 Some other sailing dinghies have separate lines,with the crew first launching the bowsprit and then pulling the clew to the outer end.

 When launching an asymmetric spinnaker, bear away into the hoist/drop zone which is a downwind training run which means that as the sail fills it will not power up, and if the tack is correct, the spinnaker is protected with the main sail.

 To handle the spinnaker in the hoist/drop zone, pull up it up quickly being careful as many asymmetrics have a continuous halyard/retrieval line.
 When pulling on the halyard to hoist the sail, the retrieval line comes back through blocks inside the cockpit, and standing on the rope makes it harder to pull the spinnaker up!

 The point of sail that an asymmetric spinnaker flies best on is a reach so once the spinnaker is hoisted then luff up (head up wind) into what is called the power zone, which is from a beam reach to a broad reach.